Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 2) We shift all the registers up by one and insert the new xored bit at index 0.

-3) We repeat this process for the entire 64-bit key.
+3) We repeat this process for the entire 64-bit key; start with the least significant bit of each byte and go through the bytes linearly left to right.

 <summary>Insert Vector Into Registers</summary>
 <img src="https://github.com/Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/blob/main/images/Image5.png" alt="Insert Vector Into Registers" width="550">

-4) We repeat the process for the key on the initialization vector.
+4) We repeat the process for the initialization vector; start with the least significant bit of each byte and go through the bytes linearly right to left.

 <summary>Outcome after Key & Vector Insertion</summary>
 <img src="https://github.com/Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/blob/main/images/Image8.png" alt="Outcome after Key & Vector Insertion" width="550">